WHY FITNESS MOTIVATION FADES: HOW TRACKING YOUR TRAINING KEEPS YOU SHOWING UP (AND ACTUALLY SEE PROGRESS)

 Additionally, when you log a workout, it lessens the amount of work required to create or search for your next workout.
 Why design something entirely new, when you have a foundation to build from and develop incrementally?

-Builds Consistency: A consistent format makes it easier to show up, and consistency is what gets results.
+A consistent format makes it easier to show up.
+Consistency is what gets you results.

 Start Small: What Should You Track?